rsdoiel/antenna/socal_north.md

 ---

-## Michelle Steel's lead continues to drop in highly watched 45th District House race
+## Michelle Steel and Derek Tran separated by 58 votes in 45th District House race

-date: 2024-11-15, updated: 2024-11-15, from: The LAist
+date: 2024-11-15, updated: 2024-11-16, from: The LAist

-GOP Rep. Michelle Steel's lead over Derek Tran fell to 236 votes in one of the last remaining House races to be called.
+GOP Rep. Michelle Steel's lead over Derek Tran narrowed further Friday in one of the last remaining House races to be called.

 <br>